-- 1. Program requirements - a.
-Provide students with written notice of revocation of accreditation. - b.
-Accurately portray the accredited status as being revoked. - c.
+- a.
+Provide current and prospective students with written notice of revocation of accreditation, including initiated revocation actions subject to reconsideration or appeal and final revocation actions, within seven business days of receipt of notice from the COA. - b.
+Accurately portray the accredited status as being revoked within seven business days of receipt of the notice from the COA. - c.
 For Programs: Cease the admission of students or clearly inform them they will not graduate from an accredited program and will not be eligible for certification by the NBCRNA. - d.
 For Post-Graduate CRNA Fellowships: Cease the admission of fellows or clearly inform them that they will not graduate from an accredited fellowship.
 If applicable, advise fellows of any future impact on eligibility for certification. - e.
 Decide whether to request reconsideration. - f.
-Request to appear before the COA if desired (see Appearances before the Council). - 2.
-Council actions - a.
-Set the effective date of revocation. - 1) The effective date of revocation of accreditation will permit the completion of the program's academic calendar during the year in which the Council's decision to revoke accreditation occurs. - 2) If the Council's decision to revoke accreditation is sustained on appeal, the effective date of revocation will be the day after the final day of the program's academic calendar in which the decision on appeal occurs. - b.
-Notify the program in writing of specific reasons for revocation by overnight delivery.
+Request to appear before the COA if desired (see Appearances before the Council). - g.
+A program that receives an initiated revocation decision must submit to the Council a teach-out plan and teach-out agreement (see P-12, "Program Closures and Teach-Out Plans and Agreements" and F-4, "Fellowship Closures and Teach-Out Agreements").

+- a.
+Set the effective date of revocation. - 1) The effective date of revocation of accreditation will permit the completion of the program's academic calendar during the year in which the Council's decision to revoke accreditation occurs.